Steve Carell helps 'The Office' close its doors in moving finale

-LOS ANGELES, May 16 (Reuters) - The doors of Dunder Mifflin’s Scranton branch closed for the last time on Thursday as NBC’s “The Office” wrapped up after a nine-season run with a nostalgic finale featuring a long-awaited wedding and the return of the show’s biggest star, Steve Carell.
+LOS ANGELES (Reuters) - The doors of Dunder Mifflin’s Scranton branch closed for the last time on Thursday as NBC’s “The Office” wrapped up after a nine-season run with a nostalgic finale featuring a long-awaited wedding and the return of the show’s biggest star, Steve Carell.

 Emmy-winning mockumentary “The Office,” adapted from Ricky Gervais’ British series of the same name, saw a documentary crew filming the daily lives of employees at the Dunder Mifflin paper company, led for several years by hapless boss Michael Scott, played by Carell.